From Middle English hed

 .
 A famous fictional bearer was Sherlock Holmes, a detective in Sir Arthur Conan Doyle's mystery stories beginning in 1887.

-Derived from the name of the English town Hunnacott.
-The name of the town is probably derived from Old English hunig
+Derived from the name of the English town of Hunnacott, derived from Old English hunig

 Occupational name for someone who put the metal hoops around wooden barrels.

 Derived from Middle English hop

 meaning "small valley".